badershafiq/cc-time-tracking/README.md

 The solution works well and managers are happy to be able to see their users submissions.
 After some time, managers are starting to doubt how long users take to complete the tasks.
-Instead of relying on the users to report them how long it took they want to see the numbers on the platform, when users sit down with their managers.
+Instead of relying on the users to report how long it took, they want to see the numbers on the platform when the users sit down with their managers.

 ## Goal